-The most difficult part of being a first-time entrepreneur who has just quit a job is to get out of the “employee” mold.
+The most difficult part of being a first-time entrepreneur who has just quit a job is to get out of the “employee” mould.

 Just a few days back, you were busy working in a specific role as per the KRA provided to you.

 Suddenly, you are in a role where there is no clear definition of what you have to do.

-Obviously, the transition is easier said than done.
+Obviously, the transition is going to be easier said than done.

 In my first venture, it took me months if not weeks to leave behind the Employee Mindset.

 One fine day I was an Entrepreneur and the next day I was thinking like an Employee.
-The Employee vs Entrepreneur mind games were busy screwing my mind making me indecisive.
+The Employee vs Entrepreneur mind games made me indecisive.

 The challenges faced by an Entrepreneur are on a different wavelength than what an Employee faces.

-My first and only job lasted approx. 1.2 years.
+My first and only job lasted a few years.
 I learned a lot in my first job.
-Some of the learning from the job are still a part of my daily life.
+Some of the learning from the job is still a part of my daily life.
 I use them to relate to the employees who work for me.

 So when I take a decision, I try to put myself in their boots and then decide ( do they call it empathy? ).

 Has it always helped?

 Not always.
 I have taken some very stupid decisions by being over empathetic that have led to me losing money and time.

 The luxuries you took for granted are no more the luxuries you can afford:

 The yucky coffee you threw in the dustbin nonchalantly without even thinking once about the cost is suddenly a cost you want to control.

-You threw it because you didn’t like the coffee.
+Earlier, you threw it because you didn’t like the coffee.
 The taste was too sweet for your taste buds and you went as far as to write a complaint to the HR about the coffee that sucks.

 You never gave a damn about the cost.
 The company was there to take care of your likes and dislikes.